 How does it work?

-AWS management console helps you see all the services on one page and also help you monitor them.
-There are more than 100 services that comprise AWS, including those for compute, databases, infrastructure management, application development, and security.
+AWS management console helps you see all the services on one page and also helps you monitor them.
+There are more than 100 services that comprise AWS, including those for computing, databases, infrastructure management, application development, and security.

 Amazon Web Services Components

 AWS is a popular cloud service provider launched back in 2006 by Amazon.
 In order to provide superior performance, there are certain components of AWS that help in managing different aspects of your business.
 It ranges from storage to networking and everything in between.
 We will take you through them one at a time.

 When a business comes into the picture, storage is the first thing that holds the top priority.
 If there is no space to hold the data generated by a business, you will not be able to run your business efficiently.
 AWS, therefore, offers flexible storage and different storage options to make it easier for you.
 Amazon's Simple Storage Service (S3), Elastic Block Storage (EBS), and CloudFront are the three storage options offered by Amazon Web Services.

 AWS offers 5 GB of cloud storage and 20000 GET requests and 5000 PUT requests from S3 free for the first year.
 You also get an EC2 instance free for the first year.

 AWS offers NoSQL and relational databases along with caching and data storage in the range of petabytes.
 Dynamo DB is a NoSQL database that offers large storage and economical storage of data.
 Users can manage their own databases in AWS using EC2 and EBS.
 You can also operate the MySQL, Oracle, SQL server, or Postgre SQL servers on AWS using the Amazon Relational Database Servers.
 RDS pricing is based on instance hours and storage amount.